openfga/openfga/docs/check/README.md

 | document:1 | owner    | user:jon    |
 | document:1 | editor   | user:andres |

-In this model the `document#viewer` relation is purely rewritten as `document#editor`, which means that a user/subject *must* be an editor to also be a viewer, and the evaluation of the `document#editor` relation involves a union (see [union](#union) below for more info) of either a direct relationship `document#editor` or an owner relationship `document#owner`.
+In this m the `document#viewer` relation is purely rewritten as `document#editor`, which means that a user/subject *must* be an editor to also be a viewer, and the evaluation of the `document#editor` relation involves a union (see [union](#union) below for more info) of either a direct relationship `document#editor` or an owner relationship `document#owner`.
 That is, if a user/subject is either a direct editor of a document or the owner of it, then they have the editor relationship and therefore the viewer relationship as well.

 Evaluation of the query `Check(document:1#viewer@user:jon)` would involve the following callstack: